jdmccaffrey/tsne-csharp/README.md

     Console.WriteLine("Saving reduced data for a graph ");
     string ofn = @"C:\VSM\TSNE\Data\penguin_reduced.txt";
     TSNE.MatSave(reduced, ofn, ',', 2); // comma delim,  2 decimals

+The maxIter and perplaxity parameter values must be determined by trial and error.
+A weakness of t-SNE is that the technique is extremely sensitive to these values, and tuning t-SNE can require quite a bit of time.

+## Demo Program

+The demo code is organized as a single C# class named TSNE that houses a static Reduce() function.